Klingebeil/homepage/wiki/Futures of Journalism/ai-chat-news.md

 last-updated: 2025-05-06
 ---

-# Why AI chat is a terrible interface for news

 Written by ChatGPT with light editing from me because apparently the system is more critical then some people in the industry.

 ## Loss of Context and Depth
 Chat interfaces inevitably simplify complex news stories.
 When a major global conflict gets reduced to “key takeaways” or “top 5 facts,” we lose crucial geopolitical history, conflicting perspectives, and systemic factors.